quartznet/quartznet/documentation/quartz-3.x/migration-guide.md

 * For new projects the JSON serialization is recommended as it should be marginally faster and more robust as it's not dealing with binary versioning issues
 * Binary is not supported when targeting .NET Core!

+If you choose to go with JSON serialization, remember to add NuGet package reference **[Quartz.Serialization.Json](https://www.nuget.org/packages/Quartz.Serialization.Json/)** to your project.

 Configuring binary serialization strategy, only works against full .NET Framework

 ```c#